JulianKarlBauer/mechmean/docs/source/references.rst

     for the overall properties of composites.
     In Advances in applied mechanics (Vol. 21, pp. 1-78).
 Elsevier.

+..
+[Benveniste1987] Benveniste, Y. (1987).
+A new approach to the
+    application of Mori-Tanaka's theory in composite materials.
+    Mechanics of Materials, 6(2), 147-157.

 .. .. bibliography::
 ..    :style: authoryear